-This doesn’t need to be belabored.
-You need a way to focus and organize what’s getting done, by who, and when.
-Making this a routine makes work flow better and more efficiently.
-Days and weeks are the essential units of that planning at work, and the end goal is productivity with no burnout.
-Just by having this routine focus on planning, you’re already ahead of a lot of organizations, where “planning” is haphazard and feels closer to a buzzword.
+Establishing meaningful routines around planning and checking in can help work flow better and more efficiently over time.
+Days and weeks are the essential units of planning at work, and finding the right cadence can help you and your team stay productive while avoiding burnout.
+Just by having a routine focus on planning, you’ll already be ahead of a lot of organizations, where “planning” is haphazard and feels closer to a buzzword.

 A few years ago, an email sent by a Google staffer went semi-viral around the idea of weekly planning.
 The employee broke down by day in terms of where people’s energies should reside, and it’s a helpful way of looking at a weekly schedule or work plan at the employee level.
 Here’s some of what the full email shared.

 Tuesday and Wednesday — This is when you’re most likely to have our peak energy levels, so you should tackle your most difficult problems, including:

 Thursday — By Thursday, energy begins to ebb (It’s almost the weekend! 🙌🏾) So, you should schedule most of your meetings here with an eye towards:

 If nothing else, here are five things you absolutely must do in order to become a successful weekly planner.

 Pro tip: In the Monday 7:00AM slot of your calendar, create your task list — small, but necessary items — that you need to get done that week.
 When those 15-minute windows pop up, just hit the Monday 7:00AM item and start working through them.
 Maybe you needed to clean the house email list, or maybe you needed to order something for a co-worker’s birthday?
 You’ve got 15 minutes starting at 11:30AM on Wednesday.
 Now those small tasks won’t seem to pile up because you’re using your gap times more productively.

-Have a big three: What are the three important tasks you absolutely need to get done, as an individual or a team, in a given week?
+4. Have a big three: What are the three important tasks you absolutely need to get done, as an individual or a team, in a given week?
 Start all planning efforts from there.
 You should be able to get to the end of the week and be supremely confident that you completed those three big items.
 If you do that 50 weeks a year, chances are your business is heading in the right direction.